-In addition, our Compensation Committee approved on December 11, 2014, an incentive cash bonus to Ms. Mumford of \$259,500 subject to deferral of approximately 17% of such cash bonus until December 31, 2015, and an award of 11,994 LTIP Units under our 2007 Incentive Plan for Individuals.
-The deferred portion of Ms. Mumford's cash bonus is subject to forfeiture in the event Ms. Mumford gives notice of her intention to resign her position as Chief Financial Officer of the Company or her employment is terminated for cause prior to December 31, 2015.
-Of the LTIP Units awarded to Ms. Mumford in December 2014, 5,747 LTIP Units are subject to forfeiture restrictions that will lapse on December 11, 2015 and the remaining 6,247 LTIP Units are subject to forfeiture restrictions that will lapse on December 11, 2016.
+In addition, our Compensation Committee approved on December 12, 2017, an incentive cash bonus to Ms. Mumford of \$324,720 subject to deferral of approximately 33% of such cash bonus until December 31, 2018, and an award of 11,773 LTIP Units under our 2017 Plan.
+The deferred portion of Ms. Mumford's cash bonus is subject to forfeiture prior to December 31, 2018.
+Of the LTIP Units awarded to Ms. Mumford in December 2017, 5,887 LTIP Units are subject to forfeiture restrictions that will lapse on December 12, 2018 and the remaining 5,886 LTIP Units are subject to forfeiture restrictions that will lapse on December 12, 2019.
+As previously disclosed, we expect, subject to the negotiation of a definitive agreement, to enter into a Retirement Agreement with Ms. Mumford, pursuant to which her deferred compensation will continue to vest and the forfeiture restrictions on her LTIP Units will lapse according to schedule, and in return she will make herself available to provide reasonable assistance to our Company during such period.

-In determining whether the pro rata amount of Ms. Mumford's bonus for 2014 was reasonable and appropriate for reimbursement by our Company and whether to approve her LTIP unit award, our Compensation Committee considered primarily Ms. Mumford's performance, based both on their own observations as members of our Audit Committee and Board and on the assessment and recommendation of our Chief Executive Officer and President and our Co-Chief Investment Officer (which takes into account such officers' review of the compensation provided to similar employees of similarly situated companies), the performance of our Company, the compensation that Ms. Mumford receives for service as the partially dedicated Chief Financial Officer of Ellington Residential Mortgage REIT, and the percentage of her working time and efforts spent on matters related solely to our Company.
-Our Compensation Committee also considered the total compensation that Ms. Mumford will earn for 2015 (including compensation received for service as the partially dedicated Chief Financial Officer of Ellington Residential Mortgage REIT) and whether the amount seemed reasonable and appropriate based on their personal experience and knowledge regarding executive compensation.
-Taking all of these factors into account, our Compensation Committee determined that a \$259,500 cash bonus and an award of 11,994 LTIP Units would be reasonable and appropriate for Ms. Mumford, provided that a portion of the bonus and the vesting of the LTIP Units are deferred and subject to forfeiture restrictions described above.
-The deferral and forfeiture restrictions are intended, among other things, to create an appropriate retention incentive for Ms. Mumford.
+In determining whether the pro rata amount of Ms. Mumford's bonus for 2017 was reasonable and appropriate for reimbursement by our Company and whether to approve her LTIP unit award, our Compensation Committee considered primarily Ms. Mumford's performance, based both on their own observations as members of our Audit Committee and Board and on the assessment and recommendation of our Chief Executive Officer and President and our Co-Chief Investment Officer (which takes into account such officers' review of the compensation provided to similar employees of similarly situated companies), the performance of our Company, the compensation that Ms. Mumford receives for service as the partially dedicated Chief Financial Officer of Ellington Residential Mortgage REIT, and the percentage of her working time and efforts spent on matters related solely to our Company.
+Our Compensation Committee also considered the total compensation that Ms. Mumford will earn for 2018 (including compensation received for service as the partially dedicated Chief Financial Officer of Ellington Residential Mortgage REIT) and whether the amount seemed reasonable and appropriate based on their personal experience and knowledge regarding executive compensation.
+Taking all of these factors into account, our Compensation Committee determined that a \$324,720 cash bonus and an award of 11,773 LTIP Units would be reasonable and appropriate for Ms. Mumford.